 The Benefits of Robotic Surgery for Treating Colorectal Cancer

 Years ago, a colorectal cancer diagnosis usually meant that you would need to have open colorectal surgery, requiring a large incision in your abdomen followed by a lengthy hospital stay and recovery.
-But, because of advances in robotic surgical technology, today’s colorectal surgeons can treat colorectal cancer precisely and effectively through several small incisions in your abdomen.
+But, with robotic surgery, colorectal surgeons now can treat colorectal cancer, as well as non-cancerous growths, diverticulitis, and inflammatory bowel disease, precisely and effectively through several small incisions in your abdomen.
 This type of surgery reduces pain, lowers the risk of complications, and promotes a faster recovery.